OceanDynamicsUConn/GroupManual/README.md

 # Research Group Guidelines

 This is an evolving draft of guidelines for how to participate in the Ocean Dynamics Research Group at UConn.
-These guidelines build on similar documents by colleagues, including Ryan Abernathey, Katy Huff, and Baylor Fox Kemper.
+This document builds on similar guidelines by colleagues, including Ryan Abernathey, Katy Huff, and Baylor Fox Kemper.

 # The short version